eJayYoung/auto-translate-converter/README.md

 npm link
 ```

-then you can use command `autoTranslate` global.
+then you can use command `autoTranslate` in cli.

 ## Usage